Labradors have been #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!

 - Silver labs have houndy facial features

-The opposers accuse silver labradors of being mixed breeds because Weimaraners contain two copies of the small d gene.
-According to them, this is what gives this breed their distinct silver color.
+Weimaraners contain two copies of the small d gene, giving this breed their distinct silver color.
 So if you breed a Labrador with a small d gene with a Weimaraner, you’ll get a silver lab mix.

-The first silver labs appeared somewhere around the 1950s’ from two leading breeders, Beaver Creek Labradors, and Crist Culo Kennels.
-Since there have been claims of both of these kennels breeding Weimaraners, it could leverage the argument that the silver lab could be a result of mixed breeding.
+The first silver labs appeared somewhere around the 1950s’ from two leading breeders, Beaver Creek Labradors and Crist Culo Kennels.
+Since there have been claims of both of these kennels breeding Weimaraners, it could leverage the argument that the silver lab could result from mixed breeding.

 Also, most opposers claim that silver labs have a distinctive houndy appearance.
-According to claims, this is the result of hybrid breeding with Weimaraners, which caused silver labs to take some of their facial features.
+According to claims, this results from hybrid breeding with Weimaraners, which caused silver labs to take some of their facial features.

-Though recently, testing and research have proved this theory to be unreliable.
+Recent testing and research have proved this theory to be unreliable.
 Genetic testing has failed to prove that silver labradors have any relation to the Weimaraner breed.
-The argument on silver labs having a houndy appearance doesn’t hold any weight either since silver labs look similar to any other color of work bred Labrador.

 2. Hidden Genes Caused The Silver Color In Labradors